 - David Moretti (Biology, joint with Peter Tyack).
 Determining the effect of Mid-Frequency Active (MFA) sonar on the fitness of Blainville’s beaked whales (Mesoplodon densirostris) in the Tongue of the Ocean (TOTO).

-- Katherine Whyte (Biology, joint with Debbie Russell and Gordon Hastie), from end Jan 2017.
+- Katherine Whyte (Biology, joint with Debbie Russell and Gordon Hastie).
 Behavioural responses by seals to offshore energy activities.

 I am also an external supervisor for the following students, taking PhD degrees at other institutions: